 - Interpolation of Data.
 In this lecture, we discuss the surprisingly difficult and subtle problem of estimating the value of a function between given data points.
 We include a demonstration of interpolating polynomials.

 - Error in Interpolation of Functions.
-We dig deeper into interpolation errors, discussing interpolating polynomials and nodes , the effect of choice of nodes on interpolation error, and link to a web demo of choice of nodes vs interpolation error.
+We dig deeper into interpolation errors, discussing interpolating polynomials and nodes and the effect of choice of nodes on interpolation error.

 - Estimating Derivatives and Richardson Extrapolation.
 We give a rigorous procedure, called Richardson extrapolation, for bounding approximation errors.
 We include demonstrations of symbolic Richardson extrapolation, and Richardson extrapolation and derivatives.